jrtheobald/data-science-primer/README.md

 * [MITx: Introduction to Computer Science][2]
 * [Coursera: Machine Learning][18]

-This resource is intentionally meant to be curated, concise, and compact, it covers the absolute necessities.
+This resource is intentionally meant to be curated, concise, and compact.
+It covers the absolute necessities.
 If you are looking for even more resources we recommend looking to the [The Open-Source Data Science Masters][21].

 <!-- references -->